CS559/559Theme/layouts/shortcodes/includemd.md

 {{/* This includes a markdown file (without frontmatter) inline
-   * DO NOT USE THIS FOR PAGES (it's only for things withough frontmatter) */}}
+   * DO NOT USE THIS FOR PAGES (it's only for things without frontmatter) */}}
 {{/* simple version (absolute path)
     {{- .Get 0 | readFile -}}